Identity and Access Management for LXD

 define member: [identity, service_account]

-define can_view: member or can_view_groups from server
+define can_view: [identity, service_account, group#member] or member or can_view_groups from server

-define can_edit: can_edit_groups from server
+define can_edit: [identity, service_account, group#member] or can_edit_groups from server

-define can_delete: can_delete_groups from server
+define can_delete: [identity, service_account, group#member] or can_delete_groups from server

 type server